 Iguanas are fantastic reptiles that are reminiscent of dinosaurs, which leads many to believe they are predatory and carnivorous.
 However, it’s important to recognize that iguanas are primarily herbivorous.
 This means that their diet should primarily consist of plant matter with very few non-plant foods.
 Feeding a balanced diet is the key to good health, so many people feed their iguanas things they have in their own refrigerator for themselves.
 This leads many people to wonder if their iguana can eat some of the common foods found in people’s homes, like carrots.
+We can assure you, that iguanas can eat carrots.
 Here’s what you need to know about feeding carrots to your iguana.

 Can Iguanas Eat Carrots?

 Iguanas can eat carrots.
 This is one of a long list of foods that are recommended as food for iguanas.
 In fact, carrots are included in some “emergency” recipes for iguanas when their normal food has run out and you can’t get to the store for more food.

 Are Carrots Good for Iguanas?

 Carrots are good for iguanas when used as part of a balanced diet.
 Carrots are rich in beta-carotene, vitamin C, vitamin A, and antioxidants.
 They are low in phosphorus and oxalates.
 Oxalates can be dangerous to reptiles due to their ability to block calcium absorption.
 Calcium is a necessary nutrient to maintain the health of reptiles.
 Carrots are also low in compounds that can harm the thyroid, which controls a number of necessary body functions.